 4. Progressive web application (PWA)

 The most recent and popular trend in web app development is PWAs.
-A progressive web application looks like a web app, but it has the benefits of a native mobile app.
+A progressive web app looks like a web app, but it has the benefits of a native mobile app.
 Washington Post, Twitter, and Flipkart are a few brands that converted their websites into a PWA.

 Developing web apps with high-speed performance and offline functionality depends on the client-side storage API, such as IndexedDB and Cache Storage API.